kartikagarwal777/boom_forecast/README.md

 - LSTM and TFT perform worse on raw error metrics This suggests high-frequency data may be dominated by noise and short-term volatility, making simple baselines competitive.

+- AUTOARIMA or models such as ADIDA, which work better for intermittent demand

 Insight: For ultra-granular telemetry, simple methods may outperform complex architectures due to overfitting and noise sensitivity.

 ## Medium-frequency data